dcsaszar/scrivito-icon-editor/README.md

 ##### Available options

 - **attribute**: (string) The attribute where the icon is stored.
 Default: icon
+- **defaultValue**: (string) The fallback icon displayed when no icon is set.
+When this option is enabled, the clear button is disabled.
+Default: undefined
 - **description**: (string) A description for the icon picker field.
 - **showClearButton**: (boolean) If true, shows a button to clear the selected icon.
 Default: false